mid2SUPAERO/SOMP_Ansys/README.md

 - `NaturalFibers.ipynb`: Jupyter notebook comparing different materials
 - `bridge.py`: example of a complete 2D optimization.
 Uses MPI to launch parallel processes with different initial orientations
 - `Bracket.ipynb`: Jupyter notebook with a more complex 3D optimization
+- `full_python_example.ipynb`: Jupyter notebook with an example of running the finite element analysis inside Python

 ## Model files